Online Payment Gateways in Nigeria. A 2020 update.

 So in no particular order:

-Paystack is good.
+Paystack is good, great and proudly Nigeria.
 One of the best Online Payment Gateways in Nigeria.
 I even opened an account with them so I could sell some stuff on my personal website but unfortunately they don’t offer plans for personal websites.
 (I think they’re missing an entire market here, in my opinion.)

 Setup Fee: Free